 Homeschooling is legal in all 50 states and may be conducted by a child's parent, guardian, or certified instructor.

 In most cases, homeschooling parents are required to have a high school diploma or equivalent.
 Each state has different homeschooling laws, so it's important to research the regulations in your state before making the decision to homeschool.
+The requirements for Texas homeschooling programs can look very different than requirements in California!

 How do homeschoolers learn?